zd819/onairos-npm/README.md

 />
 ```

-### 9. Browser Compatibility
+### 9. Browser & Platform Compatibility

+**Desktop Browsers:**
 - ✅ Chrome 80+
 - ✅ Firefox 75+
 - ✅ Safari 13+
 - ✅ Edge 80+

+**Mobile Browsers:**
+- ✅ iOS Safari 13+
+- ✅ Chrome Mobile (Android)
+- ✅ Samsung Internet
+- ✅ Firefox Mobile

+**Mobile Frameworks:**
+- ✅ Capacitor (iOS/Android)
+- ✅ React Native WebView
+- ✅ Ionic

 ### 10. Troubleshooting

 **Popup Blocked**: Ensure popups are allowed for your domain in browser settings.
+On mobile devices, OAuth automatically uses redirects instead of popups.

+**API Calls Failing**:
+- If you have a developer account with an API key, domain registration is handled manually by the Onairos team
-**API Calls Failing**: Verify your domain is registered in the developer console.
+- If you don't have an API key, verify your domain is registered in the [developer console](https://Onairos.uk/dev-board)
+- Check that your API key is included in requests if using the SDK

 **Data Not Loading**: Check browser console for errors and ensure proper integration.

+**Mobile/Capacitor Issues**:
+- OAuth popups automatically convert to redirects on mobile
+- Browser extension features are not available in Capacitor apps
+- Ensure localStorage is enabled in your Capacitor configuration

 ### 11. Support